promregator/promregator/docs/config.md

 The logic does not wait until a block is full - this parameter only defines what is the maximal number of requests allowed (upper boundary).

-In high load situation (i.e. thousands of applications configured), increasing this value may be counterproductive in that sense that it will incur additional latency: As the platform will require more time to respond to the request, scrape requests will have to wait longer until their individual request for data can be fulfilled.
+In high load situation (i.e. thousands of applications configured), increasing this value may be counterproductive in that sense that it will cause additional latency: As the platform will require more time to respond to the request, scrape requests will have to wait longer until their individual request for data can be fulfilled.

 ### Option "cf.cache.aggregator.checkinterval.route" (optional)
 If multiple applications are configured to be scraped by Promregator, the number of requests on fetching route metadata of of the Cloud Foundry environment may become high.